antublue/test-engine/README.md

 ### Shared resource synchronization

-The Test Engine runs multiple test classes in parallel (arguments within a test class are run sequentially.)
+The test engine runs multiple test classes in parallel (arguments within a test class are run sequentially.)

 For synchronization, a `Store` can contain a `Lock` object for synchronization.